mikeoliphant/nam-cpu-trainer/README.md

 nam-cpu-trainer is a single-executable [neural-amp-modeler](https://github.com/sdatkinson/neural-amp-modeler) trainer with no external dependencies.

 It is purely CPU-based - no graphics card is needed.
-It uses a high-performance, highly portable training based on [cpugrad](https://github.com/mikeoliphant/cpugrad).
+It uses a high-performance, highly portable training implementation based on [cpugrad](https://github.com/mikeoliphant/cpugrad).

 # Usage